brendony/brendony.github.io/_pages/about.md

 I enjoy making useful things, with a tendency towards software solutions.

-I'm currently working at [CSIRO's Data61][data61], working in the Privacy Enhancing Systems group.
+I'm currently working with the [REA Group], working in the Customer Product & Experience group.
-Previously, I worked on image processing solutions for the now-defunct [Canon Information Systems Research Australia (CISRA)][cisra].
+Previously, I worked with [data61] as a DevOps engineer working on Privacy Preserving technologies, and before that, on image processing solutions for the now-defunct [Canon Information Systems Research Australia (CISRA)][cisra].

 I have experience in C/C<sup>++</sup>, Scala, Python, JavaScript (React) and interest in Elm and Rust.